davidrg/ckwin/README.md

 The following features supported by Kermit 95 v2.1.3 remain unavailable in C-Kermit for Windows at this time:

-* SSH port forwarding, X11 forwarding and a few other features: Not reimplemented yet
+* SSH port forwarding, X11 forwarding and a few other features have not been implemented yet - ticket #44 is tracking these.
+* SSH v1 support will not return as this is not supported by libssh anymore.
+* SSH/SSL/TLS on Windows versions prior to Windows XP SP3 will likely not return as OpenSSL no longer supports these older versions of Windows or the compilers required to target them.
-* Kerberos: Formerly provided by Kerberos for Windows, last updated around six years ago.
-Work needs to be done to support Heimdal Kerberos which seems to be more up-to-date.
+* Kerberos: Formerly provided by Kerberos for Windows, last updated back in 2007.
+  Work should be done to support Heimdal Kerberos which seems to be more up-to-date.
+See ticket #31 for more information.
-* SRP: Formerly provided by the Stanford SRP distribution, now unmaintained for over a decade.
-OpenSSL includes SRP support, but it would probably be a lot of work to switch
+* SRP: Formerly provided by the Stanford SRP distribution, now unmaintained for over a decade it is not compatible with any supported version of OpenSSL.
+  Its still buildable if really needed but not included in any standard builds.
+  OpenSSL includes SRP support now which is probably the way forward if CKW is to ever include SRP support as standard again, but it would probably be a lot of work to switch - see ticket #32 for more information

-Code to support Kerberos for Windows and Stanford SRP still exists and should still work if there is some need for these features despite any security issues that may exist.
+Code to support Kerberos for Windows, Stanford SRP and old versions of OpenSSL still exists and should still work if there is some need for these features despite the known security issues.

 Compiling
 ---------